adurivault/FBMessage/README.md

   </tr>
 </table>

 ## Message Displayer

 In the bottom right-hand corner, you can see the **Message Displayer**.
-When you mouse over the dots on the central pane, the message under the mouse is displayed here, and you can see basic infomation:
+When you mouse over the dots on the central pane, the message under the mouse is displayed here, and you can see basic information:
 - The date of the message
 - The sender
 - The message